-The Australian Government is establishing the Underwriting New Generation Investments program to increase firm electricity supply and improve wholesale market competition to reduce wholesale electricity prices.
+The Australian Government is establishing the Underwriting New Generation Investments (UNGI) program to increase firm electricity supply and improve wholesale market competition to reduce wholesale electricity prices.

 The additional supply will be required to be firm or firmed.
 This does not need to be solely provided through a single generation project, but could be firmed through a combination of generation, storage, demand response and financial contracts packaged through a retailer or other brokerage service provider.
 For example, the output of a variable renewable generator could be firmed through contracts with one (or more) gas generators, or by co-locating a storage device with the generator.